 The genus Syzygium belongs to Myrtaceae family and consist of more than one thousand species of flowering plants.
 These plants are widely distributed along tropical and subtropical regions (Ahmad et al., 2016).
 One of the important plant from this genus is Syzygium aromaticum which is known as clove and commonly used as spice.
 Its oil has been studied for many applications (Cortés-Rojas et al., 2014).
-Another species also found in Indonesia is myrtifolium Syzygium Walp. (syn.
+Another species also found in Indonesia is Syzygium myrtifolium Walp. (syn.
 Syzygium campanulatum).
 However, unlike clove, S. myrtifolium is usually grown as an ornamental plant and frequently found along roads or parks as a hedge.
 This plant has been used in traditional medicine to treat stomach aches (Memon et al., 2014).
-The plant has been reported for a potent anti-cancer activity (Aisha et al., 2013; Memon et was purified using vacuum liquid chromatography with the help of a specific guidance for the flavonoid isolation.
-The chemical structure of this compound was determined based on measurements of UV, IR and NMR spectroscopic data.
-The occurrence of luteolin in S. myrtifolium is firstly reported from this study.

-A flavonoid, luteolin, was isolated from the leaves of Syzygium myrtifolium.
-The compound al., 2014; Lingga et al., 2018).
+The plant has been reported for a potent anti-cancer activity (Aisha et al., 2013; Memon et al., 2014; Lingga et al., 2018).
 Current reports on phytochemical screening of the plant showed the occurrence of two flavonoids (dimethyl cardamonin and anthocyanin) (Santoni et al., 2013; Memon et al., 2014) and one triterpenoid (betulinic acid) (Aisha et al., 2013).
 Accordingly, the present work was aimed to investigate the phytochemical properties of the plant.